Aqueum/MyReads/README.md

 * done, but this quick fix takes more lines than the final state change, and results in a render that is quickly followed by a book shuffle...
 So I don't think I'm doing it the best way.
 I could easily sort all sets in the same way to avoid the reshuffle, but am more concerned with execution efficiency.
 I would love to hear your thoughts on whether there is a more efficient means of changing one member of the state array?

-2. "If the component doesn't make use of state and lifecycle methods, they should be converted to stateless components.
+2. "If the component doesn't make use of `state` and lifecycle `methods`, they should be converted to stateless components.
 To read more about why you should do that refer to https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc"

-* done for: BookListings, BookShelves
+* done for: BookListings, BookShelves, BookSearch

 3. "You can use placeholder image for books that don't have thumbnail in API response"